Updated for 2021

 Evidence Discovery in the Social Media Age

 Facebook has had its share of privacy problems.
 Because more and more people are willing to upload intimate and potentially embarrassing material onto the internet, Facebook responded by creating increasingly complicated and customized privacy settings.
-A user can become Facebook friends with his parents and carefully finagle the privacy settings so that Mom only sees pictures of him frantically chugging a cappuccino before an exam or posting statuses that say “got an A on my history paper!” rather than those pictures of him chugging beer through a funnel and statuses that say “woke up in jail today.”
+A user can become Facebook friends with their parents and carefully finagle the privacy settings so that Mom only sees pictures of them frantically chugging a cappuccino before an exam or posting statuses that celebrate academic achievements rather than those pictures of them chugging beer through a funnel and statuses that say they woke up in jail, for example.

 Is There Any Privacy Online?